• Skip to primary navigation

 Spiced peaches are a wonderful alternative to regular canned peaches.
 The addition of whole spices creates a savory treat everybody will love all winter.
 Make some extra jars to give as gifts - everybody will love this unique Southern treat!

-(This recipe makes 7 quarts which is the perfect amount for one batch in a water bath canner.)
+(This recipe makes 7 quarts which is the perfect amount for one batch in a water bath or steam canner.
+I suggest using wide mouth quarts for this recipe as it is much easier to pack the peaches.

 Course caning